-While setting things up here at the new site (new WP install), I’m trying to keep the custom functions and plugins down to a minimum.
-Seriously, if I don’t absolutely need it – if there is just no other way to do something – then no, I’m not going to install it.
-So far, I am using only the following plugins for the new WP install:
+Rambling introduction.
+While setting things up here at Perishable Press with a second installation of WordPress, I’m trying to keep the number of custom functions and plugins down to a minimum.
+Seriously, if some feature or function is not absolutely necessary, then it gets kicked to the curb, as they say.
+So far, I’m using only the following plugins for the second WordPress installation:

-My theory is that you can run a spam-free site without using any extra plugins, but I decided to leave Akismet installed for the time being, just to help stem the tide until I get everything dialed-in and fine-tuned.
+My theory is that you can run a secure, fully functional, spam-free site without using any extra plugins, but I decided to leave Akismet installed for the time being, just to help stem the tide until I get everything dialed-in and fine-tuned.

 Finally, the All in One SEO Pack covers the one area where WordPress needs improvement: SEO.
 It would be great to have WordPress auto-generate meta description and keyword tags, and a custom titles options page would be HUGE.
-But unfortunately WordPress does none of this out of the box, so it is up to us hard-working designers to implement this much-needed functionality.
+But unfortunately WordPress does none of this out of the box, so it’s up to us hard-working developers to implement this much-needed functionality.

 Yoast WPSEO vs All in One SEO

-Here is what I like about the WP SEO plugin:
+Here is what I like about the Yoast’s SEO plugin:

-What I don’t like about Yoast WP SEO plugin
+What I don’t like about Yoast SEO plugin

 If everything worked as advertised, I would still be using this remarkable plugin.
 Unfortunately, I kept running into walls with stuff not working or causing problems somehow.
 Here is a short list of the most problematic aspects: